 Skyhawk Football | Jordon Hankins - Associate Head Coach/Linebackers/Special Teams

-Jordon Hankins begins his sixth season overall and fifth as the Skyhawks' associate head coach in 2015.
-He starts his third season working with the linebackers after spending the previous three seasons as the running backs coach.
-He will also continue as the strength and conditioning coach at his alma mater in 2015.
+Jordon Hankins begins his seventh season overall and sixth as the Skyhawks' associate head coach in 2016.
+He is currently in his fourth season working with the linebackers after spending the previous three seasons as the running backs coach.